 Love luscious King salmon?
-This King Salmon recipe uses grilled King salmon and Plum Sauce for a rich and decadent meal.
+This King Salmon recipe uses grilled salmon with plum sauce for a rich and decadent meal.

-This post is sponsored by Regal New Zealand King Salmon, but as always, all opinions are my own.
+This post is sponsored by Regal New Zealand King Salmon.

 For the record, King salmon is not a ‘particularly delicate’ fish– but it is a high-quality, more luxurious fillet, and losing even a little corner of the fish on a grill would be a minor tragedy.